mudge/mudge.github.com/_posts/2011-01-26-passing-blocks-in-ruby-without-block.markdown

 title: Passing Blocks in Ruby Without <code>&amp;block</code>
 summary: Using yield and Proc.new to avoid unnecessary Proc object creation in Ruby.
 ---
-There are two main ways to pass [blocks][Containers, Blocks, and Iterators] into a method in Ruby: the first is to use the [`yield`][yield] keyword like so:
+There are two main ways to receive [blocks][Containers, Blocks, and Iterators] in a method in Ruby: the first is to use the [`yield`][yield] keyword like so:

 {% highlight ruby %}